 These topical drugs can help provide pain relief for people with arthritis that is in just a few joints, such as a hand, or for people whose pain isn't severe.

-Anti-inflammatory Painkillers (NSAIDs)
+Anti-Inflammatory Painkillers (NSAIDs)

-Nonsteroidal anti-inflammatory drugs or NSAIDs are available both over-the-counter and by prescription.
+Nonsteroidal anti-inflammatory drugs or NSAIDs are available both over the counter and by prescription.
 Almost everyone with arthritis has taken or is taking one of these drugs.
 Prescription doses can help curb joint inflammation.

 Other Pain-Relieving Arthritis Drugs

-Your doctor may recommend the use of antidepressants to help treat chronic pain whether you have depression or not.
+Antidepressants: Your doctor may recommend the use of antidepressants to help treat chronic pain whether you have depression or not.
 It is not exactly clear how antidepressants help curb pain, but an antidepressant effect on brain chemicals is believed to play a role.
 Side effects may range from drowsiness to dry mouth and blurred vision.
 Rarely, these drugs can lead to mood changes or suicidal thoughts.

 Arthritis and Steroids